Fabia Buescher, Selwyn

 Research Interests

-My research interests more broadly include: medical humanities, care ethics, feminism, disability studies, affect studies, ecocriticism.
+My research interests more broadly include: medical humanities, care ethics, war literature, affect studies, feminism, disability studies, ecocriticism, the nineteenth-century realist novel.

 Selected Publications